College & Career Development

 Sending your Transcripts

 - Order your Official electronic Transcript and Letters of Recommendation through Parchment.
 Log in at www.parchment.com.
 There is a $4.15 fee for each electronic transcript and $0.00 for Letters of Recommendations.
-Payment are made online.
-Make sure to give your Letters of Recommendation to Mrs. Whittaker to upload to Parchment.
+Payment is made online.
+Make sure to give your Letters of Recommendation to Ms. Jarosinski (Registrar) to upload to Parchment.

 Entrance Requirements